abodehq/azir-docs/_docs/components/core/texttypography.md

 # Text Typography

-An advance Text component for displaying text.
-Azir Text supports nesting, styling, and touch handling.

-> we have also add Pixel–perfect, native–looking typographic styles for React Native.
+Pixel–perfect, native–looking typographic styles for React Native.

+> This library provides a good set of defaults and helpers that cover the majority of the cases you'll need.

 <p align="center">
  <img src="https://i.imgur.com/jUQLsA2.jpg" />
 </p>

 ## Installation

+> this library is part of azir text package

 to install the latest version of `azir-text` you only need to run: